canonical/ubuntu-packaging-guide/debian-dir-overview.rst

 Here is a sample changelog file for hello::

- hello (2.4-0ubuntu1) jaunty; urgency=low
+ hello (2.6-0ubuntu1) natty; urgency=low

    * New upstream release with lots of bug fixes and feature improvements.

- -- Jane Doe <packager@example.com>  Wed,  5 Jan 2009 22:38:49 -0700
+ -- Jane Doe <packager@example.com>  Thu, 21 Apr 2011 11:12:00 -0400

 Notice that the version has a ``-0ubuntu1`` appended to it, this is the distro revision, used so that the packaging can be updated (to fix bugs for example) with new uploads within the same source release version.

 Ubuntu and Debian have slightly different package versioning schemes to avoid conflicting packages with the same source version.
 If a Debian package has been changed in Ubuntu, it has ``ubuntuX`` (where ``X`` is the Ubuntu revision number) appended to the end of the Debian version.
-So if the Debian hello ``2.4-1`` package was changed by Ubuntu, the version string would be ``2.4-1ubuntu1``.
-If a package for the application does not exist in Debian, then the Debian revision is ``0`` (e.g., ``2.4-0ubuntu1``).
+So if the Debian hello ``2.6-1`` package was changed by Ubuntu, the version string would be ``2.6-1ubuntu1``.
+If a package for the application does not exist in Debian, then the Debian revision is ``0`` (e.g., ``2.6-0ubuntu1``).

 For further information, see the `changelog section (Section 4.4) <http://www.debian.org/doc/debian-policy/ch-source.html#s-dpkgchangelog>`_ of the Debian Policy Manual.